Mohun Bagan and East Bengal hold several meetings with FSDL over future ISL participation | Goal.com

 Mohun Bagan and East Bengal hold several meetings with FSDL over future ISL participation

-Mohun Bagan and East Bengal have met with the Football Sports Development Limited (FDSL) officials on a few occassions in the past few weeks regarding their probable participation in the Indian Super League (ISL), Goal can confirm.
+Mohun Bagan and East Bengal have met with the Football Sports Development Limited (FDSL) officials on two occassions in the past few weeks regarding their probable participation in the Indian Super League (ISL), Goal can confirm.

 These meetings have taken place between top officials of both the clubs and FSDL in Mumbai and Kolkata.
 Both the parties have shown equal desire to prune out the differences and chalk out a blueprint so that the two legacy clubs can participate in ISL, hopefully from the next season.